nf-core/sarek/docs/output.md

 Such files are intermediate and not kept in the final files delivered to users.

+#### DRAGMAP

+[DRAGMAP](https://github.com/Illumina/dragmap) is an open-source software implementation of the DRAGEN mapper, which the Illumina team created so that we would have an open-source way to produce the same results as their proprietary DRAGEN hardware.

+Such files are intermediate and not kept in the final files delivered to users.

 ### Mark Duplicates

 #### GATK MarkDuplicates